Limit theorems for empirical processes of cluster functionals: Indicator functionals

 and if $\tilde{Z}_n$ is as in Example \ref{ex:orderstat}, then the covariance function of the process is

-\textup{(ii)} More specifically, assume that the r.v.'s $X_{n,i}$ are standardized excesses of a uniformly distributed univariate stationary time series (as in Example \ref{tailedfexam}) and that all finite-dimensional marginal distributions belong to the domain of attraction of some extreme value distribution.
-Then the assertions of part \textup{(i)} hold true if the conditions \textup{(B1)}, \textup{(B2)} and \textup{(B3)} are satisfied. \end{corollary}
+\item More specifically, assume that the rv's $X_{n,i}$ are standardized excesses of a uniformly distributed univariate stationary time series (as in Example \ref{tailedfexam}) and that all finite-dimensional marginal distributions belong to the domain of attraction of some extreme value distribution.
+Then the assertions of part (i) hold true if the conditions (B1), (B2) and (B3) are satisfied. \end{enumerate} \end{corollary}

 In Example \ref{ex:survivalfunction} we only considered the first $k$ ``extremes'' in each cluster, where $k$ is a fixed number.
 Since for most time series the cluster size is not bounded, the resulting empirical process does not give a full picture of the stochastic behavior of the clusters.
-To overcome this drawback, in the final example we define and analyze an empirical process of cluster functionals that takes \textit{all} values of each cluster into account.
-As the cluster length is random, this requires work with a quite complex index set. \begin{example}[(Joint distribution of all cluster values)] Recalling the notation $L(x)$ for the length, say, $j$, of the core $x^c = (x_1^c, \ldots, x_j^c)$ of a vector $x$, we set
+To overcome this drawback, in the final example we define and analyze an empirical process of cluster functionals that takes {\em all} values of each cluster into account.
+As the cluster length is random, this requires work with a quite complex index set.